nham/math_notes/fdvses.md

 for the scaling defined by $h(x) = f(x) - g(x)$. $h(x)$ is non-trivial since $f$ and $g$ are distinct by hypothesis, so the zero vector does not have a unique scaling.

 ### Remark
 This is a more convenient way of determining when some set is independent.
+Note that we defined $S$ to be independent by saying that every element of $span S$ has a unique scaling of $S$ that combines to it, but found that a "weaker" statement, that merely $0$ has a unique scaling of $S$ that combines to it, is an equivalent formulation.

 ## Necessary and sufficient condition for dependence